 -As dogs age, they tend to have drier noses.

--Brachycephalic Short-snouted dogs often have difficulty licking and moistening their noses because

-	of the conformation of their skull.
-Unfortunately these dogs often develop a lumpy, crusty, chalky,

-	cracked, uncomfortable nose in place of the cute little black button that used to sit on their face.
+-Brachycephalic Short-snouted dogs often have difficulty licking and moistening their noses because of the conformation of their skull.
+Unfortunately these dogs often develop a lumpy, crusty, chalky, cracked, uncomfortable nose in place of the cute little black button that used to sit on their face.

-	-A dog that is prone to dehydration will also be more prone to developing a very dry nose, which

-	will in turn increase the chances of it cracking.
-Learn more about the importance of hydration here.
+-A dog that is prone to dehydration will also be more prone to developing a very dry nose, which will in turn increase the chances of it cracking.

 A cracked, dry or sore nose can be pretty painful and uncomfortable!
-If your dog’s nose is cracked,

-	it may be painful for them to use snout-to-snout contact and to lick their nose, which will over

-	time, reduce their amazing smelling capabilities.
+If your dog’s nose is cracked, it may be painful for them to use snout-to-snout contact and to lick their nose, which will over time, reduce their amazing smelling capabilities.
 So, what can you do about it?